cybera/fellowship-iris-example/report/DemoScript.md

 Below are the commit hashes (labels) of all the commits we did during the demo as well as their commit messages.
 Every commit creates a new snapshot of our files and moves us onto the next SHA-1 hash in the git graph.
-As a summary the following actions were taken:
+As an overall summary of the entire start to finish refactoring the following actions were taken:

     -rename and move notebook
     -cleanup notebook
-    -move function definition out of notebook to a .py file -make notebook save its result (a graph)
+    -move function definition out of notebook to a .py file -make notebook save its result (a graph).

 All git
-commands are run from github directory top level folder which was ~/DS/fellowship-iris-example on my
+commands are run from github directory top level folder which was _~/DS/fellowship-iris-example_ on my MAC.
-MAC (which corresponds equivalently /home/jovyan/ in the docker container).

 ----